 Even though police departments offer basic life insurance coverage for their employees, you still may question whether that is enough or not.

 As humans, we know that we’re all going to pass away at some point.
-Some of us get to live their whole lives while some of us pass away way too soon, unfortunately.
+Some of us get to live our whole lives while some of us pass away way too soon, unfortunately.

 Worst yet, police officers, firefighters, and first responders — the people who risk their own lives to protect our society — may have their lives taken away from them while on-duty.